A new wave of technology is set to take the world beyond binary 1 and 0.

 Superposition – A quantum object can be in two or more states at the same time; only when a measurement is made does it fall back into a single state.
 If the coherence of the system is carefully maintained, superimposed states can interfere with each other with measurable consequences.
 This key feature enables quantum computers to go beyond the power of digital 1 and 0.
 It is also the source of the remarkable sensitivity of quantum sensors.

 Entanglement – When two quantum objects are entangled they behave as one system.
-A measurement on one also affects the other, even if it is physically separated.
+Measurements on the two objects can yield results that are correlated more strongly than possible in classical physics, even if they are physically separated..
 This is intrinsic to the operation of quantum computers, and also to advanced forms of quantum cryptography.

 Quantum Technology Sub-Sectors